 A selection of published and forthcoming essays.
 ISBN/ISSN directs you to the publisher.
 Links [pdf] are generally to my penultimate draft.
 Please cite only the published version.
 If you do not have access to a particular article, email me and I will make it available to you.

-“Race and Universality: Meillassoux Meets Eze and Wiredu,” in Pli - The Warwick Journal of Philosophy, under review, 2019
+“Race and Universality: Meillassoux Meets Eze and Wiredu,” in Pli - The Warwick Journal of Philosophy, forthcoming, 2019

 This paper focuses on the tension between the defence of the future of race and the desire for a future emancipated of all racial referent.
 It asks: how is one to negotiate this tension between on the one hand, the call for an ahistorical universality that would abolish all notions of race and the need to respect the violent history of races and the narratives and discourses that have been produced and continue to be produced to this day?
 In order to address this thorny issue, this paper explores the disagreement between Emmanuel Eze and Kwasi Wiredu on the tension between universality and racial history.
 It argues that the tension cannot be resolved or negotiated without a radical change—provoked by the work of Quentin Meillassoux—in the interpretation of universality.
 This radical change is brought on by a reformulation of the principle of non-contradiction, the only principle that can potentially sustain in harmony and therefore without tension both universality and race.

 “Marx 1845 or the Fateful Rejection of Anschauung,” in CR: The New Centennial Review, vol. 18, no. 3 (2018): 73-96.